SebastienDethyre/easyGit/README.md

 A dialog box to ease the use of Git, with Linux

 This little script works better with aliasses to access it from any local Git repository.
-  - Needs to be installed in the ~/bin directory, by now
+  - Needs to be installed in the ~/bin directory
   - Requires the Zenity library : https://doc.ubuntu-fr.org/zenity